Open source

 $brew install skyhook-io/tap/radar

-Hosted · SaaS
+Hosted SaaS

-Unified view of every cluster across every cloud
+Unified view across every cluster

-Event timeline persisted up to 1 year for post-mortems
+Event timeline persisted up to 1 year

-SAML/OIDC SSO with namespace-scoped RBAC
+SAML/OIDC SSO (SCIM on Enterprise), scoped RBAC

-Slack, PagerDuty, MS Teams, and webhook integrations
+Slack, PagerDuty, MS Teams, webhooks

-Connect to Radar
+Connect to Cloud

-$helm install radar skyhook/radar \\ --set cloud.token=$TOKEN
+$helm repo add skyhook https://skyhook-io.github.io/helm-charts helm install radar skyhook/radar -n radar --create-namespace \\ --set cloud.token=$TOKEN

 Feature by feature